 A Maryland District Court has denied a class action on behalf of Maryland residents who own certain model years of Ford Explorers, Mercury Mountaineers, and Ford Windstars.

-This is not a personal injury lawsuit; plaintiffs’ lawyers claimed front seats in the class vehicles are defective because they are prone to collapse rearward in moderate speed rear-impact collisions.
-In fact, the proposed class action would exclude everyone who has actually suffered an injury.
+This is not a personal injury lawsuit.
+Plaintiffs’ lawyers claimed front seats in the class vehicles are defective because they are prone to collapse rearward in moderate speed rear-impact collisions.
+In fact, the proposed class action would exclude everyone who has suffered an injury.